devzer01/cloudforcehr-chrome/README.md

 - please create an issue on github if you find any bugs

 # disclaimer
-i am not affiliated with CloudForce HR please use this software at your own risk.
-Some functions of website may not work if the developers of CloudForce HR has not tested them with chrome.
+i am not affiliated with CloudForce HR, please use this software at your own risk.
+Some functions of cloudforce-hr may not work if the developers of CloudForce HR has not tested them with Chrome.